daniellionel01/parrot/README.md

 ## Features

-*Most of these features are provided by / built into sqlc, so I do not aim to take credit for them.*
+*Most of the heavy lifting features are provided by / built into sqlc, so I do not aim to take credit for them.*

 ✅ Supports SQlite, PostgreSQL and MySQL.<br />
 ✅ Named parameters.<sup>*1</sup> <br />